128technology/docs/docs/config_forward_error_correction.md

 ## How to Use Forward Error Correction

-Forward Error Correction profiles are configured at the authority level, and can be used by any router in the authority.
-You can create a profile for a particular type of traffic, or even traffic type and a transport medium, and have it available for any router in the Authority.
+Forward Error Correction profiles are configured at the authority level and are not traffic-specific, which allows them to be used on any service and any router in the authority.

-The order of configuration is not important, but the following process configures a dynamic FEC profile using the default values, for a service that monitors UDP traffic.
+The order of configuration is not important, but the following process configures a dynamic FEC profile using the default values, and assigns it to a service for UDP traffic.

 Create the Forware Error Correction profile.
 ```